What Is Hepatic Encephalopathy?

 Questions for Your Doctor

-If your doctor diagnoses you with hepatic encephalopathy, some things to ask him are:
+If your doctor diagnoses you with hepatic encephalopathy, some things to ask them are:

 - What stage of the brain disorder do I have?